A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Results

-We next evaluate our algorithm on the standard $K_{2000}$ benchmark, a fully connected graph with $2000$ nodes and nearly $2$ million edges that is commonly used for MAX-CUT problems.
+Next, we evaluate our algorithm on the standard $K_{2000}$ benchmark, a fully connected graph with $2000$ nodes and nearly $2$ million edges that is commonly used for MAX-CUT problems.
 The MAX-CUT problem can be formulated as an Ising model, where the coupling matrix is given by \( \J = -(1/2)\W \), with \( \W \) denoting the weighted adjacency matrix of the graph (Supplementary Note 5).
-For our experiments,the weights $\{W_{ij}\}$ are sampled independently from $\{-1, 1\}$ with equal probability.
-Since the ground state is not available, we benchmark solvers based on the lowest Ising energy \(\cE\) achieved within a fixed runtime of 10 s (excluding data loading) and evaluate their consistency across $100$ random initializations.
-We also compare the time each solver takes to reach the energy level obtained using GW-SDP.
-As shown in Figure~\ref{fig:2k_pm1}a, the DOCH and ADOCH solvers outperform the best-performing spring Ising algorithm (SIA), reaching the GW-SDP benchmark in approximately $50$ and $70$ ms. While SIA slightly outpaces DOCH in reaching the GW-SDP energy level, DOCH ultimately achieves the lowest Ising energy within the full $10$-second window.
-Figures~\ref{fig:2k_pm1}b and \ref{fig:2k_pm1}c further demonstrate that both DOCH and ADOCH consistently yield superior solutions across multiple runs with different initializations.
+For our experiments, the weights $\{W_{ij}\}$ are sampled independently from $\{-1, 1\}$ with equal probability.
+Since the ground state is not available, we benchmark solvers based on the lowest Ising energy \(\cE\) achieved within a fixed runtime of {$1$ s (excluding data loading and energy calculation)} and evaluate their consistency across $100$ random initializations.
+We also compare the time each solver takes to reach the energy level obtained by GW-SDP.
+As shown in Figure~\ref{fig:2k_pm1}a, the DOCH and ADOCH solvers outperform the best-performing spring Ising algorithm (SIA), reaching the GW-SDP benchmark in approximately {$1.9$ and $2.6$ ms respectively.} {DOCH on average performs the best within the one-second window.} Figures~\ref{fig:2k_pm1}b and \ref{fig:2k_pm1}c further demonstrate that both DOCH and ADOCH consistently yield superior solutions across multiple runs with different initializations.

-We again exploit the equivalence between the Ising model and the MAX-CUT problem to solve MAX-CUT on the $G_{10}$ graph, an 800-node, $94.01\%$ sparse graph with $\pm 1$ edge weights from the G-set dataset.
-As shown in Figure~\ref{fig:g10_M4_M7_M8}a, our algorithms consistently outperform other heuristic Ising solvers.
-Although each solver is run for $1000$ iterations, DOCH and ADOCH take only about $100$ iterations to reach the best solution.
-In particular, ADOCH reaches GW-SDP-level performance within just $3$ iterations, followed by DOCH and SIA.
+{We solve MAX-CUT on the (random) $G_{10}$ graph, an $800$-node, $94.01\%$ sparse graph with $\pm 1$ edge weights from the G-set dataset.
+We compute the mean cut values over $100$ random initializations as shown in Figure~\ref{fig:g10_M4_M7_M8}a.
+Each solver is run for $1000$ iterations.
+DOCH and ADOCH take only about $100$ iterations to reach the best solution.
+In particular, ADOCH attains GW-SDP level performance after just $3$ iterations on average, closely followed by DOCH and SIA.

+Results on additional G-set graphs are provided in Supplementary Figure~12.
+There, our solvers maintain superior performance with consistently smaller error bars even after $100$ iterations, especially on random $(G_{6}, G_{7}, G_{8})$ and toroidal $(G_{11}, G_{12}, G_{13})$ graphs.
+For longer runs ($\geq 100$ iterations), bSB and SimCIM gradually improve and beat our solvers for planner graphs $G_{18}, G_{19}, G_{20}, G_{21}$.
+However, such long runs are computationally prohibitive for ultra-large models.
+For example, on $10^7$-spin fully connected graphs, other solvers will take about $1000$ hours to run for $100$ iterations, including hyperparameter tuning (see Ultra-large models section).}